ApolloAuto/apollo/docs/specs/3d_obstacle_perception.md

 | feature_param {height}       | The number of cells in Y (row) axis of the 2D grid. | 512        |
 | feature_param {range}        | The range of the 2D grid with respect to the origin (the LiDAR sensor). | 60 meters  |

+**Note: the provided model is a sample for experiment purpose only.**

 ### MinBox Builder

 The object builder component establishes a bounding box for the detected